Being gluten-free doesn’t mean giving up all of your family’s favorite dishes or living in deprivation over the holidays.

 Well, ok they had stuffing, but it sure wasn’t the stuffing my dad made every year.
 And, who doesn’t serve pumpkin pie on Thanksgiving?

-It was at that moment that I realized how much of a significance food held at the holidays.
+It was at that moment that I realized how much of a significance food held during the holidays.

 Now having my own family, and having celebrated at many different holiday tables, I realize how we NEED certain dishes in front of us to make it “feel” like a real holiday.